For Women Scotland Ltd (Appellant) v The Scottish Ministers (Respondent)

 “…unwanted behaviour [related to a protected characteristic] which has the purpose or effect of violating someone’s dignity or which creates a hostile, degrading, humiliating or offensive environment.”

-We would suggest that any workplace environment which either encourages or allows transgender employees to be subject to deadnaming, misgendering, intolerance, prejudice or exclusion as a result of an individual’s known or perceived transgender status might constitute creating an environment which does indeed violate transgender employees’ dignity or create such a hostile, degrading, humiliating or offensive environment.
+We would suggest that any workplace environment that either encourages or allows transgender employees to be subject to deadnaming, misgendering, intolerance, prejudice or exclusion, as a result of an individual’s known or perceived transgender status, might constitute creating an environment that violates transgender employees’ dignity or creates a hostile, degrading, humiliating or offensive environment.

-At FAIRER Consulting, we would recommend that organisations continue to create and foster an inclusive environment, with dignity, respect and cohesion at its heart.
-If you need any further guidance on how to do so in light of today’s UK Supreme Court’s ruling, please contact us at info@fairerconsulting.com.
+FAIRER Consulting recommends that organisations continue to create and foster an inclusive environment, with dignity, respect and cohesion at their heart.
+If you need any further guidance on how to do so in light of the UK Supreme Court’s ruling, please contact us at info@fairerconsulting.com.